 Galileans had a northern accent (Matthew 26:73).

 While Jesus was eating a meal at Bethany, Mark says a woman came into the house carrying an alabaster jar “filled with nard, an expensive perfume.
 She broke open the flask and poured the perfume onto the head of Jesus” (14:3).
 Mark doesn’t say why she did this.
 What might be some possible reasons she would have emptied onto Jesus a jar full of perfume worth a year’s salary?

-In defending the woman who anointed him with extravagantly expensive perfume, Jesus said, “Back off and leave her alone… Look, you’ll always have poor people you can help” (14:6-7).
+In defending the woman who anointed him with extravagantly expensive perfume, Jesus said, “Back off and leave her alone. . . .
+Look, you’ll always have poor people you can help” (Mark 14:6-7).
 How is that not selfish and insensitive of Jesus?

 When Jesus passed out pieces of bread to the disciples he said, “Take this.
 It’s my body” (14:22).
 Luke adds this: “I’m giving it for you—for your sake.
-When you do this, remember me” (22:19).
-Was he talking about what became the ritual of communion or Mass?
+Do this to remember me” (22:19).
+Was he talking about what became the ritual of Communion or Mass?
 Or was he talking about any time we eat a meal?

 When Jesus gave his disciples the bread at the Last Supper, he said, “It’s my body” (14:22).
 Really?
 His actual body?
 Many Christians argue that the wine and the bread served during Communion or Mass are miraculously transformed into the actual blood and body of Jesus.
 Other Christians say the wine and bread are only symbols.
 What do you think about that?